ZilverBlade/Sorting-Unalgorithms/README.md

 ### Slow sort
 This is takes inspiration from the blazingly fast merge sort, but instead of merging the sorted arrays, it will only swap the largest elements within the array, making sure that the largest element is on the end of the array, followed by recursively slow sorting the rest of the array (except for the last element).
-Now this sounds very slow, which it is, but again, unforunately has the same time complexity as Stooge Sort! :(
+Now this sounds very slow, which it is, but again, unfortunately has the same time complexity as Stooge Sort! :(

 > Let's be creative